shimondoodkin/node-inflow/README.md

      this.key   //availible in a for_each_function, in inflow.each
      this.value //
      this.items //

+     return this.continue() //availible in a while_function, in inflow.while, this.continue=this.next
+     return this.break()    //availible in a while_function, in inflow.while, call the callback and finish the loop.

      //also you can do:
      this(); or this.next(); //those are the same.